 The faculty members in the percussion program “team teach,” meaning that each student receives instruction with all faculty members in both private lessons and masterclasses.
 The faculty work professionally in all areas of the field—orchestral, Broadway, chamber music, and solo performance.
 They perform regularly with the Cleveland Orchestra, the New York Philharmonic, the Metropolitan Opera Orchestra, on Broadway, and with new music ensembles throughout the New York area.

-The Mason Gross string program is designed to provide the highest level of training to young artists and to help them develop the skills needed for a variety of careers in music.
+The Mason Gross strings program is designed to provide the highest level of training to young artists and to help them develop the skills needed for a variety of careers in music.
 Students work closely with members of our distinguished faculty to refine their craft and develop as musicians.
 The small size of our program helps to ensure a personalized education for each student as well as a communal atmosphere.
 Study is supplemented by chamber music, orchestral performance, String Ensemble, pedagogy, and an extensive offering of liberal arts courses.
 The unique nature of Mason Gross enables students to benefit from the advantages of a professionally oriented conservatory program as well as the many advantages of a large university.

 Instruments